Noiredd/PEGAS/docs/upfg.md

 The main goal here is to calculate the thrust vector and its turning rate and predict its immediate effects.
 First, `Rgo` is calculated between current and desired states, taking into account the gravity effect vector (`Rgrav`) as well as previous position error (`Rbias`).
 Thrust vector and its turning rate are then explicitly calculated from LTG relationships, using `Vgo`.
-Next, change to position and *velocity* due to thrust vector - `Rthrust` and `Vthrust` - is calculated using integrals from the previous block.
+Next, change to position and *velocity* due to this thrust vector - `Rthrust` and `Vthrust` - is calculated using integrals from the previous block.
 Finally, a check is made how well this trajectory matches the required one: ideally `Rgo` should equal `Rthrust` (which would mean: if this thrust vector and turning rate are maintained, the change of position due to it will exactly cover the difference between the current and desired, countering the gravity pull on the way; the same should be true for velocity).
 Difference of those values is stored as an error (`Rbias`, `Vbias`) for the next iteration.

 Block 7 (**gravity effects**) integrates the effects of a central gravity field on the thrust trajectory.
 The idea is to find displacement and velocity change (`Rgrav`, `Vgrav`) between the current state and the future state (in `Tgo` seconds from "now"), knowing the state change due to thrust alone.
-Was there no thrust and the vehicle was freely moving in a gravity field, a precise calculation would be possible - UPFG uses the *Conic State Extrapolation* routine to determine the final state.
+Was there no thrust and the vehicle was freely moving in a gravity field, an exact calculation would be possible - UPFG uses the *Conic State Extrapolation* routine to determine the final state.
 However, it is still problematic to incorporate gravity into a powered trajectory without approximating it with a constant vector; a different, more sophisticated but more accurate approximation is made.
 In this approach, the actual powered trajectory is replaced with an approximate coast trajectory.
 By changing the initial conditions in a special way (using thrust effect integrals `Rthrust`, `Vthrust`) we can generate a coast trajectory that minimizes the average position error between it and the actual powered one.